risc0/risc0/website/docs/terminology.md

 This design allows for updates to the [RISC-V circuit] without necessitating a new trusted setup for the [Groth16 circuit]. <br/>
 See also: [Code reference for control root]

+### Deterministic Build
+A compilation process is called "deterministic" (or "reproducible") if it reliably produces the same binary file, on a byte-by-byte level.

+In the context of RISC Zero application development, deterministic builds are necessary to ensure a clear linkage between the [guest program] and the resulting [ImageID].

+To access deterministic builds for your zkVM application, use [`cargo risczero build`].
+Deterministic builds are made possible by running the `cargo` compiler inside a Docker container.

 ### ELF Binary

 The executable format for the [RISC-V] instruction set.